Audio entertainment is not a new trend. It has been around since wireless telegraphs were used to transmit radio waves in the late 1800s.

 Step 4

-The most important part—the one that gets you the audience you want—is to list your podcast in all the top directories.
-Apple Podcasts and Spotify (see also ‘How Many Users Does Spotify Have Vs. Apple Music?‘) are the most popular listening platforms in the world, so make sure to host your podcast there.
+The most important part of getting the audience you want is listing your podcast in all the top directories.
+Apple Podcasts and Spotify are the most popular listening platforms in the world, so make sure to host your podcast there.

 If you choose a good podcast host, you will get easy access to integration with all the major podcast directories.
-You can easily list your podcast from your hosting service’s dashboard, with no need for other steps.
+You can easily list your podcast from your hosting service’s dashboard without needing other steps.

 Nonetheless, you will need an mp3 file of your podcast recording and an RSS feed URL that your hosting service will generate for you.